zachwe/tortoise-tts/README.md

 To me, I find a few problems with TorToiSe over 11.AI:
 * computation time is quite an issue.
 Despite Stable Diffusion proving to be adequate on my 2060, TorToiSe takes quite some time with modest settings.
 	- However, on my 6800XT, performance was drastically uplifted due to having more VRAM for larger batch sizes (at the cost of Krashing).
-* reproducability in a voice depends on the "compatability" with the model TorToiSe was trained on.
+* reproducability in a voice depends on the "compatibilty" with the model TorToiSe was trained on.
 	- However, this also appears to be similar to 11.AI, where it was mostly trained on audiobook readings.
 * the lack of an obvious analog to the "stability" and "similarity" sliders kind of sucks, but it's not the end of the world.
 	However, the `temperature` option seems to prove to be a proper analog to either of these.